 file-system-id:/ efs-mount-point efs _netdev,iam,awsprofile=namedprofile 0 0

-Mount using an EFS access point:
+Mount with an EFS access point:

 file-system-id efs-mount-point efs _netdev,accesspoint=access-point-id 0 0